 In case you didn’t notice, I am in the process of rebranding my company.

-What started almost four years ago as a solo mompreneur with a desk in the corner of her bedroom who was writing web pages has evolved into a digital marketing company with a team of people in San Francisco, Canada, Romania, and South Africa who deliver branding, digital strategy, website design and build, conversion optimization and UX, SEO, PPC/AdWords, content marketing, social media marketing, and email marketing and automations.
+What started almost four years ago as a solo mompreneur with a desk in the corner of her bedroom who was writing web pages has evolved into a digital marketing company with a team of people in San Francisco, Canada, Romania, and South Africa.
+They deliver branding, digital strategy, website design and build, conversion optimization and UX, SEO, PPC/AdWords, content marketing, social media marketing, and email marketing and automations.

 And, so I wouldn’t go crazy, I moved my office out of my bedroom. . .but that’s a story about entrepreneur sanity that I’ll save for another day.